jdmassman/cv/README.md

   - Worked with the client to understand their needs, prioritize goals, and manage expectations.
   - Provided extensive advice on all parts of software development including specifications, data selection, algorithm selection, and performance measurement.
   - Results:
-    * First priority data can be extreacted with a high level of fidelity.
+    * First priority data can be extracted with a high level of fidelity.
     * The client reviewed the confusion matrix and determined a certain level of manual chart review would still be necessary.
     * Subsequent review indicated this can only be resolved with a larger training set (not currently available).